 Figure 2. (a) One of the devices without alumina passivation layer on top.
 The graphene nanoribbon in the middle is 20nm wide and 600nm long.
 The Au electrodes are visible on either side; (b) zoom-in on the GNR region; (c) Optical image showing an array of devices arranged on a single chip.

 Figure 2 shows a Scanning Electron Microscope (SEM) image of a 20 nm wide ribbon to illustrate the geometry used.
 To minimise contact resistance, band-bending and current-crowding effects, the GNR is connected to graphene wedge structures all one piece which are in turn connected to metal electrodes that are several microns away.
 In order to minimise Joule heating and therefore eliminate any current-induced changes in resistance [27], the current was kept below 10 A during testing.
 Subtracting the average resistance of devices that have no GNRs between wedge structures from the resistance of a normal device gives the resistance, R of each GNR.
 A plot of the measured resistivity, i.e. the sheet resistance, Rs=RwL as a function of the ribbon width is shown in Figure 3(a), from which we can see that the resistivity starts to significantly increase once the width decreases below about 50 nm, in agreement with what others have reported [28, 29] but as our ribbons are smaller than in those studies, we are better placed to test theoretical predictions.
 In Figure 3(b), we show results for a similar batch of devices, but under vacuum conditions and at three different temperatures between 77K and 293K.
-This shows the same overall trend, and that the resistivity decreases with increasing temperature, as expected for graphene.
+This shows the same overall trend, and that the resistivity decreases with increasing temperature, as expected for high-quality graphene [30, 31] – an increase in temperature should lead to the creation of electrons and holes as graphene is essentially a gapless semiconductor.
+There have been reports of a positive temperature coefficient of resistance (TCR) in graphene devices, indicative of strong coupling to the underlying substrate and increased scattering [27, 32].
+A negative TCR is desired as it is indicative of weak substrate coupling and low doping.